 Rules Clarification : Dark Shroud (Edit)

 - Dark Shroud only applies to your melee range, and this doesn't includes behind you.
 Refer to the latest errata.
-This is a reversal of an earlier ruling.

 - The ARM debuff still applies during a free strike.